grumdrig/slog/pqvm.md

 ---------------------

 Opcodes $30 through $37 are game-specific interactions with the game world.
-Each passes their the value at the top of the stack and the argument to a game world handler function, which returns that replaces the top stack value.
+Each passes their the value at the top of the stack and the operand to a game world handler function, which returns that replaces the top stack value.
 In pseudocode:

-	MEMORY[SP] = game.handleInstruction(opcode, MEMORY[SP], argument)
+	MEMORY[SP] = game.handleInstruction(opcode, MEMORY[SP], operand)

 The world-specific handler may affect any of the game-specific special memory, but is not expected to alter the registers or main memory in any way.